 “The hub will make sure that everyone at ESNEFT can access fast, effective support for their health and wellbeing, in turn helping us all to look after ourselves and each other so that we can live our lives to the fullest while continuing to provide the very best care for our patients.”

-The wellbeing hub has been developed with an investment of £500,000, a significant portion of which was donated through a COVID-19 staff wellbeing appeal run by Colchester & Ipswich Hospitals Charity.
+The wellbeing hub has been developed with an investment of £500,000, a significant portion of which was donated through a Coronavirus (COVID-19) staff wellbeing appeal run by Colchester & Ipswich Hospitals Charity.
 Further funding has been provided by NHS Charities Together.

 Mandy Jordan, Associate Director of Charity and Voluntary Services, said: “We are delighted to support this fantastic new wellbeing hub for all our staff and volunteers.